konradotto/car-steering/code-of-conduct.md

 ## Code of conduct

+#### Project plan:

+Our project plan is closely based off the individual and group assignments given on Canvas:

+* Each group assignment is handled as a project milestone

+* Internal deadlines for group assignments are 7 days before the Canvas deadline this is reflected in the milestone due dates on GitLab

+* Milestones are split into activities that are based off the steps necessary to fulfill the assignment

+* Activities are distributed among team members during sprint planning

+* Progress is tracked through Trello (cards), GitLab (issues and milestones) and our regular communication in and outside our scheduled Scrum meetings

 #### How do we plan to collaborate?
 * Regular meetings will be held online over discord.